zrsanchez36/HHI-Website/README.md

 ## Future features

-** Interactive calendar that links with outlook api to display HHI's passed and upcoming events.
+-Interactive calendar that links with outlook api to display HHI's passed and upcoming events.

 # Current version